-There will be about 30 presentations at the Workshop, on a wide range of topics and presented by experts from every part of the world.
-The following are examples of likely topics.
+There will be 20 presentations at the Workshop, on a wide range of topics and presented by experts from every part of the world.

 CAP "alert hubs" have been a recurring topic.
-An alert hub simplifies access to copies of alerts by aggregating alerts from many different feeds into one URL.
+An alert hub simplifies access to copies of alerts by aggregating alerts from many different feeds into one source on the global "cloud".
 A free and open source example is the "Filtered Alert Hub" (see http://alert-hub.org).
-This supports the WMO Alert Hub now being realized at HKO and other centers worldwide.
 As noted above, on 2 November there will be a one-day session focused on the Filtered Alert Hub.